sbougerel/resume/README.md

 My personal favorite template.

-Based on a template by Omar Roldan, which is based on a template by Jan Vorisek (jan@vorisek.me), which is based on a template by Jan Küster (info@jankuester.com), which is modified for LaTeX Templates by Vel (vel@LaTeXTemplates.com).
+Based on a template by Omar Roldan, which is based on a template by Jan Vorisek, which is based on a template by Jan Küster, which is modified for LaTeX Templates by Vel.